Current Semester Schedule

 Jaishankar holds a bachelor's degree in history and classics from Macalester College, and a master's degree in security studies from Georgetown University.

 Mr. Jaishankar’s Athenaeum talk is co-sponsored by the Keck Institute for International and Strategic Studies at CMC.

 Pulitzer Prize-winning columnist George F. Will is one of the country’s most widely read political columnist, as well as a foremost conservative voice.
 His popular twice-weekly column for The Washington Post syndicate reaches nearly 475 newspapers throughout the United States and Europe.
 He is a prolific author with books ranging from The Woven Figure: Conservatism and America’s Fabric to Bunts to One Man's America: The Pleasures and Provocations of Our Singular Nation.
-An avid baseball pan, in 1990, Will published Men At Work: The Craft of Baseball, which topped The New York Times best-seller list for two months.
+An avid baseball fan, in 1990, Will published Men At Work: The Craft of Baseball, which topped the New York Times best-seller list for two months.
 His latest book, A Nice Little Place on the North Side: Wrigley Field at One Hundred, was released March 25, 2014.
 Will currently serves as a contributor for MSNBC and NBC News.

 Mr. Will is the Fall 2018 speaker for the Res Publica Society Speaker Series.

 NOTE: This event is restricted to CMC community members registered for the dinner program.